Lillian Chen, MS, MFT, NLC, CCHt

-On the personal side, I enjoy reading, writing, movies, music (especially Jazz, R&B, and classical), travel, horseback riding, snowmobiling, swimming, and interacting with animals.
+On the personal side, I enjoy reading, writing, movies, travel, horseback riding, snowmobiling, swimming, and interacting with animals.
 Spiritually, I am an omnist, and most familiar with Buddhism, Taoism, and Christianity, in addition to some exposure to Paganism and Kabbalah.
 I often incorporate my clients’ spirituality in each of their unique paths to healing and transformation.
-I am a passionate ally for the LGBTQI+ individuals, cultural minorities, children, struggling parents, victims, and the underprivileged population.
+I am a passionate ally for the LGBTQIA+ individuals, cultural minorities, children, struggling parents, victims, and the underprivileged population.
 Not against psychiatric treatments and medication, I am however against the abuse of psychiatric power, as a part of my general support for human rights.
 That is why I am a member and affiliated provider of MindFreedom International.

 Please visit the other pages for my education, experiences, areas of expertise, and other information.
 Or, feel free to contact me.

 *As this website speaks to the global audience, your local legislation may have its own definition of any specific terminology, which may not be in congruence with this site’s or my use of the words.
 Please clarify with me as needed.